Downlink Transmit Design for Massive MIMO LEO Satellite Communications: Introduction

-The performance of precoding relies severely on the quality of channel state information (CSI) at the transmitter.
-The aforementioned works on precoding in multibeam satellites assume that the transmitter can track instantaneous CSI (iCSI) \cite{Zheng2012GenericOptimization,Chrisopulos2015MultigroupFBSC,Joroughi2016PrecodingMultiGateway,Mosquera2018DistributedPrecoding,Wang2018RobustMultigroup,Schwarz2019MIMOApplication,Wang2019MulticastPrecoding,Lin2019RobustMultiObject}.
-In LEO SATCOM, the intrinsic channel impairments, e.g., large Doppler shifts and propagation delays, will render it difficult to acquire iCSI at the transmitter (iCSIT).
-In more detail, for time-division duplexing (TDD) systems, the estimated uplink (UL) iCSI is directly used for DL transmission, which would be outdated after the DL transmit signals arrive at ground UTs.
-In frequency-division duplexing (FDD) systems, the DL iCSI is estimated at each UT and then fed back to the satellite, which could bring considerable training and feedback overhead.
-Moreover, the feedback would also be outdated due to the large delays.
-In contrast to iCSI, statistical CSI (sCSI) can keep stable for longer time intervals \cite{Gao2009StatisticalEigenmode,Jarmyr2010Statistical}, which makes it easier to be acquired at the transmitter.
-Hence, in this paper, we assume that only sCSI is known at the satellite to perform DL transmit design.
+It is well known that the performance of multiuser MIMO/massive MIMO precoding critically depends on the quality of the channel state information at the transmitter (CSIT).
+Most of the aforementioned works on the precoding in multibeam SATCOM systems assume that the transmitter can track the instantaneous CSI (iCSI) \cite{Zheng2012GenericOptimization,Chrisopulos2015MultigroupFBSC,Joroughi2016PrecodingMultiGateway,Schwarz2019MIMOApplication}.
+However, in practical SATCOM systems, the intrinsic channel impairments, e.g., large propagation delays and Doppler effects, will render it challenging to acquire the iCSIT.
+Particularly, for time-division duplexing (TDD) systems, the estimated uplink (UL) iCSI is used for the DL transmission, which may be outdated after the DL signals arrive at ground UTs.
+Meanwhile, in frequency-division duplexing (FDD) systems, the DL iCSI is first estimated at each UT and then fed back to the satellite, which could bring considerable channel estimation and feedback overhead.
+Moreover, the feedback would also be outdated due to the large delays in SATCOM.
+In contrast to the iCSI, statistical CSI (sCSI) is valid for longer time intervals \cite{Gao2009StatisticalEigenmode}, and thus can be more easily obtained at the transmitter side.
+Hence, in this paper, we consider a practical scenario where only sCSI is available at the satellite to perform the DL transmit design in massive MIMO SATCOM.
+Here, we focus on the LEO satellites, although the presented design can be extended to the GEO ones.

-Massive MIMO has been one of the fundamental techniques in terrestrial 5G communications, where the base station (BS) equipped with a large number of antennas serves tens of UTs simultaneously \cite{Marzetta2010Noncooperative}.
-With substantial degree of freedom in the spatial domain, massive MIMO is capable of achieving higher spectrum and energy efficiency \cite{Hien2013ESEfficiency}.
-The application of massive MIMO in SATCOM is envisioned to be a promising solution of future wideband satellite systems \cite{Gaudenzi2019FutureTech}.
-In this paper, we consider the DL transmit design in FFR massive MIMO LEO SATCOM, where a large number of antennas are deployed at the LEO satellite.
-For fully digital-implemented FFR SATCOM, it is unnecessary to adopt predefined multiple beamforming \cite{Gaudenzi2019FutureTech}.
-Massive MIMO can be considered as a technique to remove the restriction of using fixed multiple beamforming in multibeam satellites.